MakeMeSenpai/Ant_World/README.md

 ## ToDo
 SkateBoard: Based on wireframes, create the home page using only html and css.
 This should be clear as to what the intentions are and how the website should look.
-This must include landscape art, and a place holding block in the center of the screen for our cube.
+This must include landscape art, and a place holding block in the center of the screen for our cube. √

-Bike: using Flask and python/javascript, set up a local server, and make a base for all the other pages.
+Bike: using javascript, set up a local server, and make a base for all the other pages.
 These pages will include scoller sections, and links to main sections, or back home.
 Other pages that need work or you feel are unfitting still must be made, but do not require a link on our cube.

 Car: Make the cube work, and give all unready sections an unclickable "comming soon" icon.
 Fix most if not all problems with website and make your website live.